thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_CCommunity.h.rst.txt

 .. code-block:: cpp

-   // This file is part of NECSim project which is released under MIT license.
+   // This file is part of necsim project which is released under MIT license.
    // See file **LICENSE.txt** or visit https://opensource.org/licenses/MIT) for full license details
    #ifndef NECSIM_C_COMMUNITY_H
    #define NECSIM_C_COMMUNITY_H